CarterClackson/equityeyes/readme.md

 # equityEyes

 A personalized and customizable stock analytics application.
-It is hosted on Netlify [here](https://google.ca)
+It is hosted on Netlify [here](https://google.ca) and relies on the free tier for Azure App Services for the backend server so it may take longer than expected to spin up on the first request.

 ## Frontend